Use Ctrl+F to search for Key word

 You may have noticed the three dots by each course title.
 Those dots let you know what phase of training the course is designed to support.
 These dots signal if a course is the right one for you to take next.

-The three phases we design our courses around are Foundation, Specialization, and Simulation.
+The three phases I design my courses around are Foundation, Specialization, and Simulation.
 The reason is simple: At different times on your development journey, you need different kinds of training to help you go to the next level.

 For example, You don’t need to start proving your skills in C# (Simulation Phase) before you have a strong grasp of the fundamentals (Foundation Phase).